digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 This is similar to how, in the real world, you need to open a bank account before you can use the bank’s services.

-The account contract controls which parties are authorized to transfer holdings in and out of the account.
+The account contract also controls which parties are authorized to transfer holdings in and out of the account.
+To be more precise, the ``controllers`` field of the account contains:

+-  ``instructors`` a set of parties authorizing outgoing transfers
+-  ``approvers`` a set of parties authorizing incoming transfers

+This allows for modeling various controllers of transfers between Alice's and Bob's accounts.
+For
+example:

+-  owners-controlled: If the ``owner`` is the sole member of ``instructors`` and ``approvers`` for the accounts, a transfer of a holding from Alice's account to Bob's account needs to be authorized jointly by Alice and Bob.
+-  owner-only-controlled: If, instead, the ``approvers`` (of Bob's account) is the empty set, it is enough that Alice authorizes the transfer alone.
+-  custodian-controlled: If, as often is the case, the ``custodian`` needs to control what is being transferred, we can instead let the ``custodian`` be the sole member of ``instructors`` and ``approvers`` for the accounts.

-Accounts are also used to prevent holding transfers to unvetted third parties: Alice can transfer a holding to Bob only if Bob has an account at the same Bank (and has therefore been vetted by the Bank).
+Accounts also serve to prevent holding transfers to unvetted third parties: a holding of Alice can only be transferred to Bob if Bob has an account at the same Bank (and has therefore been vetted by the Bank).

 .. _signatories-2: